rdeepmath91/TicTacToe/README.md

 Copy

 [UPDATES]
+v1.1
+1. Create Board_Checker object as a private object for Board that enhances/allows the following operations:
+	a.
+Check and update the number of winnable lines (rows, columns, both diagonals)
+	b.
+Check whether the current board is a draw (check_draw)
+2. Add two heuristic functions and test its variations with AI players

+v1.0
-v1.0 - Feb 28th, 2016, uploaded the first prototype with the first heuristic function (heu1)
+Uploaded the first prototype with the first heuristic function (heu1)

 [FAQ]
 Q: What is generalized Tic Tac Toe?